aabdullahgungor/aabdullahgungor/README.md

 - 👀 I’m interested in C, Python and Golang
 - 🌱 I’m currently learning Golang
 - 🤔 I’m looking for help with Golang
+- 🧑‍💼 I want to work as a Golang developer

 <!--